Guitar Pick Thickness: A Thorough Guide To Select The Best

 What size guitar pick should a beginner use?

 The size of the guitar pick generally depends on what you plan to use the guitar for.
-If you’re planning to become a lead guitarist one day, we recommend using a small and thick pick with a pointed tip since this will help you play faster and more accurately.
+If you’re planning to become a lead guitarist one day, I recommend using a small and thick pick with a pointed tip since this will help you play faster and more accurately.

 But if you’re planning to play your guitar at a more relaxed pace with more focus on rhythm, then you can go for a big pick with medium thickness and a rounded tip.
 This allows you to play more comfortably while giving your fingers enough control over your guitar-playing.